GA-CyberWorkforceAcademy/GTA-Labs/nmap-ssh.md

 - Discover hosts on the server network
 - Figure out what services those servers are running
 - Start snooping on traffic that you may be able to use (i.e. you need to find the password for ubunutu...)
 - Be specific when you are sniffing traffic.
-And use the "-X" flag to view the Submission
+And use the "-X" flag to view the ascii interpretation of the hexcode

+Submission
 =====